vsudbrack/vsudbrack.github.io/projects/mathbio.md

 title: 'Mathematical Biology Projects'
 ---

-{% include quote.html text="Mathematics is Biology's next microscope, only better;<br>Biology is Mathematics' next Physics, only better." author="Joel E Cohen" %}
+{% include quote.html text="Mathematics is Biology's next microscope, only better; Biology is Mathematics' next Physics, only better." author="Joel E Cohen" %}

-Here, I wrote about a few of these lensings I've already worked on...
+Here, I wrote about a few of these mathematical lensings I've already worked on.

 ## Graph Theory Applied to Biology